OfficeDev/Office-Samples/Excel-Add-in-Mail-Merge/README.md

 or [purchase a Microsoft 365 plan]( https://www.microsoft.com/microsoft-365/buy/compare-all-microsoft-365-products).

 ### Run the add-in using Office Add-ins Development Kit extension

-The simpliest way to run this add-in project is using the Office Add-ins Development Kit.
+The simplest way to run this add-in project is using the Office Add-ins Development Kit.
 The [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger) is an end-to end developer tool for building Office add-ins.
 You can use this tool to easily creating, running and debugging an Office add-in.

 1. **Download the sample code**

     Clone or download this sample to a folder on your computer, then open the folder in Visual Studio Code.

 1. **Install the Office Add-ins Development Kit**

     Install the [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger) extension in Visual Studio Code marketplace.
 Click the <img src="./assets/Icon_Office_Add-ins_Development_Kit.png" width="30"/> button in the side panel to open the extension.

 1. **Preview Your Office Add-in (F5)**

     Select `Preview Your Office Add-in(F5)` to start debugging the add-in code.

     <img src="./assets/devkit_preview.png" width="500"/>

-    <br>After selecting the button, the extension will first check prerequites before debugging starts.
-Check the terminal for detailed information and guiduance to get the environment ready.
-After theis process, a Word/Excel/PowerPoint desktop app will launch with the add-in sample side-loaded.
+    <br>After selecting the button, the extension will first check prerequisites before debugging starts.
+Check the terminal for detailed information and guidance to get the environment ready.
+After this process, a Word/Excel/PowerPoint desktop app will launch with the add-in sample side-loaded.

 1.  **Stop Previewing Your Office Add-in**

     After you complete the debugging process, select `Stop Previewing Your Office Add-in` to stop debugging.